dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-2-structures.md

 ### Horizontal splits

-Horizonal splits separate your DAG based on source or domain.
+Horizontal splits separate your DAG based on source or domain.
 These splits are often based around the shape and size of the data and how it's used.
-Let's consider some possibilites for horizontal splitting.
+Let's consider some possibilities for horizontal splitting.

 - **Team consumption patterns.** For example, splitting out the marketing team's data flow into a separate project.
 - **Data from different sources.** For example, clickstream event data and transactional ecommerce data may need to be modeled independently of each other.
-- **Team workflows.** For example, if two embedded groups who operate at different paces, you may want to split the projects up so they can move independently.
+- **Team workflows.** For example, if two embedded groups operate at different paces, you may want to split the projects up so they can move independently.

 ### Combining these strategies

 - **These are not either/or techniques**.
 You should consider both types of splits, and combine them in any way that makes sense for your organization.
 - **Pick one type of split and focus on that first**.
 If you have a hub-and-spoke team topology for example, handle breaking out the central platform project before you split the remainder into domains.
 Then if you need to break those domains up horizontally you can focus on that after the fact.
-- **DRY applies to underlying data not just code.** Regardless of your strategy, you should not be sourcing the same rows and columns into multiple nodes.
+- **DRY applies to underlying data, not just code.** Regardless of your strategy, you should not be sourcing the same rows and columns into multiple nodes.
 When working within a mesh pattern it becomes increasingly important that we don't duplicate logic or data.

 ## Determine your git strategy